nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list clients
-2. AddressBook shows a list of clients
+2. Link.me shows a list of clients
 3. User requests to schedule a meeting a specific client in the list at a specified date and time
-4. AddressBook adds the specified client, as well as the specified date and time of the meeting, to the schedule list
+4. Link.me adds the specified client, as well as the specified date and time of the meeting, to the schedule list
 5. Use case ends.

 **Extensions**